sattia7/sattia7/README.md

 - 👀 I’m interested in Data analysis
 - 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on any Machine learning project
-- 📫 How to learn artificial intelligence deep learning
+- 📫 Aim to learn artificial intelligence deep learning

 <!---
 sattia7/sattia7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.